kiwisincebirth/TRS-80-MODEL-1-K/README.md

 - An Alpha joystick (5 bit) port is provided
 - An internal 40 pin header is provided for plug in expansion cards
 - A [FreHD board](./frehd/README.md) has been developed primarily for internal expansion.
+- A [Floppy80 board](./floppy80/README.md) has been developed primarily for internal expansion.
 - Power and Reset switches can be either traditional or modern components.
 - The cassette input has minor improvements in the A/D design.
 - All internal power regulation circuitry has been removed, now externally provided.